ajberkley/cl-binary-store/README.md

     But actually, it told me to tell you:
     Hi from slot information!
     "And here is a bonus thing returned to you"

-The codespace can nominally be changed multiple times in a file if needed.

 As a further example, we decided to disable double-float storing and restoration because we think they are dangerous and too precise for normal human brains to handle.
 In the example-extension file there is an example: